Find the dental plan in Connecticut that’s right for you.

 You can see details here for Connecticut’s benchmark plan, which does include coverage for both basic and major dental services for children.

-In 2022, there is only one insurer that offers stand-alone individual/family dental coverage through the health insurance marketplace in Connecticut.
+In 2023, there are two insurers that offer stand-alone individual/family dental coverage through the health insurance marketplace in Connecticut.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 - Anthem BCBS